yennycheung/ako-vscode-demo/README.md

 ## Available APIs for you to test

-- `GET http://localhost:7071/api/contacts`: returns a list of contacts
+- `GET http://localhost:7071/api/attractions`: returns a list of attractions
-- `POST http://localhost:7071/api/contacts`: creates a new contact
+- `POST http://localhost:7071/api/attractions`: creates a new attraction
-- `GET http://localhost:7071/api/contacts/{id}`: returns a contact by id
+- `GET http://localhost:7071/api/attractions/{id}`: returns a attraction by id

-### POST contact example
+### POST attraction example

 The body of the POST example show have the following structure: